sven-mayer/teachCourses/readme.txt

 * Bugfix: Fix a date detection error in pubmed import

 = 8.0.2 (31.08.2021) =
-* Changed: Don't longer use full table select for count queries in TP_Publications::get_publications()
+* Changed: Don't longer use full table select for count queries in tc_Publications::get_publications()
 * Bugfix: year field was not used fo bibtex import if date field was missing
 * Bugfix: Optimize bibtex key generation within unique bibtex key check